brenmcnamara/Infindi/QA.md

 **We need to maintain a high quality of usability for this app.
 This document outlines manual testing steps to make sure everything is working as expected.**

+#### "No Thanks" on the First Action Item

+*NOTE: Please make sure there is at least 3 action items on the home page for this test*

+- Steps:
+  - On the home page, select "No Thanks" on the first action item in the list
+- Expected Result:
+  - Action items should shift to their expected locations (make sure animation is there)
+  - The new first action item should be white and should be in the exact same position as the action item that was removed

+### "No Thanks" on the Last Action Item

+*NOTE: Please make sure there is at least 3 action items on the home page for this test*

+- Steps:
+  - On the home page, select "No Thanks" on the last action item in the list
+- Expected Result:
+  - Action items should pop to their expected locations (this currently has no animation)
+  - The new last action item should be white and should be in the exact same position as the action item that was removed

+### "No Thanks" on an Action Item that is Neither First nor Last

+*NOTE: Please make sure there are at least 3 action items on the home page for this test*

+- Steps:
+  - On the home page, select "No Thanks" on an action item that is neither first nor last
+- Expected Result:
+  - Action items should shift into place (make sure animation is present)
+  - The new action item in the middle should be white and should be in the exact same position as the action item that was removed

 #### No Internet Connection While Logged Out

 - Steps: